ColCarroll/seen_it_news/README.md

 That still does not seem very useful
 ------------------------------------

 Ouch!
 But fair!
-See Mediacloud's [https://mediacloud.org/publications/](Press and Publications) page for more academic uses of the project.
+See Mediacloud's ["Press and Publications"](https://mediacloud.org/publications/) page for more academic uses of the project.